Mamfe: Demographics

 The Egbekaw village is the native/pioneer of Mamfe town.
 The inhabitants speak a Bayang language as their mother tongue, called Nyang, although English is the official language spoken along with Pidgin and several other dialects, including Ejagham.
 The city is also noteworthy for the high proportion of Nigerians who live there.

 Education

 Mamfe has no university yet, but the Catholic university is now under construction.
 The Mamfe Girls College was Cameroon's first all-female boarding school.
 There is also a teachers' training college, and several vocational schools.

 Cuisine

-Popular local foods in Mamfe include eru and fu-fu, plantains with ndole, and fu-fu and ogbono soup.
+Popular local foods in Mamfe include eru and fu-fu,fu-fu and ogbono soup, koki and plantains.

 Climate

 Mamfe has a tropical monsoon climate (Köppen climate classification Am).
 As Mamfe is in a river valley, humidity can be over 90% and temperatures can exceed 120 F (49 °C) during the Dry Season (February - April).
 During the rest of the year, temperatures remain in the 80-90s (27 to 37 °C) and only fall during the Rainy Season, sometimes to 70F (21 °C).

 The climate can be very uncomfortable for travellers, but tourism is beginning in the area, though small.
 Points of interest are the old German bridge, the Mamfe Cross, the Mamfe River by boat, and the Mamfe Cathedral.
 Hotels are few, but can and do accommodate western travellers.